-I have a 1660 Commodore modem and an excellent smart terminal program, is easy to use, but it does not allow you to load and run what you've downloaded until it's converted from a sequential to a program file.
-My problem is that I've tried using the file-translator protram listed in the manual, but can't get it to work.
+I have a 1660 Commodore modem and an excellent smart terminal program.
+The program is easy to use, but it does not allow you to load and it's converted from a sequential to a program file.
+My problem is that I've tried using the file-translator program listed in the manual, but can't gram listed in the manual, but can't get it to work.
 Any suggestions?